vapor-ware/synse-docs/docs/server/user/configuration.md

     vaporio/synse-server
 ```

-Assuming the configuration is correct and Synse Server could successfully load it,
+Assuming the configuration is valid and Synse Server can successfully load it,
 you can verify that the config was picked up either by looking at the server logs,
 or by hitting the [`/config`](../api.v3.md#config) endpoint.

-The above can also be done in a compose file:
+The above may also be done in a compose file:

 ```yaml
 version: '3'